turingschool-examples/mythical-critters/README.md

 ## Installation Steps

+1. Click the green `Clone` button, then copy and paste the SSH link provided.
+2. In your terminal, navigate to your Mod 1 practice directory.
+3. Run `git clone _____` (in place of that empty space, use `cmd + v` to paste in the link you copied.
+4. Run `cd mythical-critters` to enter the repository.
-1. While in the root of this repository, run `npm install` in your terminal
+5. While in the root of this repository, run `npm install` in your terminal
-2. Test that the unit tests are working: Run the command `npm test test/unicorn-test.js` in your terminal
+6. Test that the unit tests are working: Run the command `npm test test/unicorn-test.js` in your terminal

 You should see something like: